 Academically, I have a DiplMus in Voice Performance (U. Manitoba), a BMus in Voice Performance (U. Western), and an MMus in Voice Performance and Pedagogy (U. Toronto).
 After finishing my Master’s Degree, I taught private voice lessons for several years.
 During this time, I had the opportunity to teach a young girl with unilateral vocal fold paralysis and cochlear implants.
 This is when I became incredibly curious about how singing and voice therapy complement one another.
 So I went back to school and got my PhD in Music and Health Science specializing in voice.
 My research explored ways of influencing oral-nasal balance in speech and singing in typical speakers and speakers with hypernasality.
 Portions of my thesis earned publication in several International peer-reviewed voice journals.

 While in graduate school, I took several Speech-Language Pathology courses that helped me to understand the spectrum of voice and motor speech disorders that affect children and adults.
-I also took several Neurologic Music Therapy courses that helped me consolidate how to translate non-musical voice therapy exercises into therapeutic musical exercises.
+I also took several Neurologic Music Therapy® courses that helped me consolidate how to translate non-musical voice therapy exercises into therapeutic musical exercises.
 This led to my co-authoring a chapter on Music-based speech and language rehabilitation that was published in The Oxford Handbook of Music and the Brain.
 I was also awarded the 2014 National Association of Teachers of Singing Voice Pedagogy Award.

-I am currently a Neurologic Music Therapy Professional Affiliate and an Assistant Faculty Member at The R.F.
-Unkefer Academy of Neurologic Music Therapy where I present lectures on vocal intonation therapy (i.e., singing-inspired voice therapy).
-In addition to my private work, I am also a sessional voice instructor at McMaster University (Hamilton, ON), as well as a voice instructor and guest lecturer in the Applied Music and Health, and Vocal Pedagogy programs at The University of Toronto (Toronto, ON), where I concurrently teach a course in Clinical Voice Pedagogy.
+I am currently a Neurologic Music Therapy® Professional Affiliate and an Assistant Faculty Member at The R.F.
+Unkefer Academy of Neurologic Music Therapy where I present lectures on vocal intonation therapy® (i.e., singing-inspired voice therapy) and therapeutic singing®.
+In addition to my private work, I am also a sessional voice instructor at McMaster University (Hamilton, ON), as well as at The University of Toronto (Toronto, ON), where I concurrently teach a course in Clinical Voice Pedagogy.